Whooboy. What a CPI print. Here are some highlights in case you have a life and don’t drool over BLS reports:

 To get some sense of the future we can start to think about how these figures might compare to today’s figure.
 Basically, you’d need a continued surge in some of these unusual items like used cars in order for a 4.2% rate of inflation to persist.
 That is a very unlikely outcome.

-All that said, we’re going to get several more months of what looks like high-ish inflation since the base effect will persist for most of the Summer.
+All that said, we’re going to get several more quarters of what looks like high-ish inflation since the base effect will persist for most of the Summer/Fall.
+But by this time in 2022 we should start seeing a more meaningful disinflation.
+Not as disinflationary as the Fed hopes, but also not a hyperinflation.

 2) These figures are impacted by several acute prices.
 Used cars contributed 0.35% to core CPI.
 Add in hotels and car rentals and almost half of the core CPI increase is caused by 5% of of the index.
 That’s not gonna continue.
 For instance, look at used car prices in the last year.
 This surge is very unlikely to persist.
 Hell, we’re more likely to see this sort of index being a DRAG on prices a year from now.